Close

 At the top of the iRacing championship ladder is the multiclass IMSA iRacing Series, available to A licence drivers.
 Participants can choose between open or fixed setup championships, which differ only in setup restrictions and race length.

-This is arguably the most popular of the series that the Mustang GT3 can compete in, drawing attention from GTP and LMP2 drivers in parallel to create high Strength of Field races.
+This is arguably the most popular of the series that the Mustang GT3 can compete in, drawing attention from GTP and LMP2 drivers in parallel to create high-strength of Field races.

 Here is the summary of all regular races available on iRacing for the Mustang GT3: